 I recently partnered with Paderno to create a mini recipe series using their bakeware, and was completely blown away!
 The first thing that I noticed was that the products are all designed in CANADA!
 It’s great to see products that are created in a way that better supports our local economy.
 The other thing that I quickly noticed about both the bakeware, and their cookware line of pots and pans, was the weight of the products: they didn’t mess around, it’s such good quality!
 The bakeware that I used to create the recipes is durable and professional quality with a stick-resistant textured base, which translates into a consistent, even baking and no sticking.
 They are also dishwasher safe which gets a high-five from every busy mom out there!

 I used the Paderno Professional Loaf Pan to make this lightly sweetened bread and it came out BEAUTIFULLY.
 Zucchini bread is a perfect way to use up that extra zucchini from the garden, and together with the apple, it makes this cake so moist!
+Note that the Paderno pans are larger than an average loaf pan; you may need to divide the batter between 2 smaller loaf pans if that’s what you have at home.
 Leave out the pecans if you want to make it lunch-friendly for the kids.
 You can even make it into muffins using the Paderno Professional Muffin Tin and reduce the bake time to approximately 20 minutes (or until a toothpick comes out clean when inserted into the centre).

 This is the first of three recipes that I will be posting this week, I would love to hear your thoughts if you have a chance to try them!

 Apple Zucchini Bread